ScanMountGoat/ArcExplorer/README.md

 The latest version of the program can be downloaded from [releases](https://github.com/ScanMountGoat/ArcExplorer/releases).
 Report any bugs or request new features in [issues](https://github.com/ScanMountGoat/ArcExplorer/issues).

+## Running the Program
 On Windows, open the program by double clicking ArcExplorer.exe.
-On Linux, open a terminal in the executable directory and run `dotnet ArcExplorer.dll`.
+On Linux, open a terminal in the executable directory and run `./ArcExplorer`.
 Mac OS support isn't planned at this time, but it should be possible to build ArcExplorer, SmashArcNet, and smash-arc for Mac OS from source.

 ## Opening the data.arc
 Open an ARC file using File > Open ARC or Ctrl + O on the keyboard.
 The program supports any ARC file from Smash Ultimate version 4.0.0 (Hero DLC) or later.
 The program also supports opening an ARC file over the network by connecting to the Switch console using the Switch's IP address.
 All program features work normally when connecting to the ARC file over the network but expect program performance to be slower.
 Use ArcCross (Windows only) for opening very old ARC versions.